An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Less common type of migraines include:

-Status Migrainosus: This is a severe migraine that lasts for a very prolonged period of time.
-Migraines this severe often require hospitalization.
+- Status Migrainosus.
+This is a severe migraine that lasts for a very prolonged period of time.
+Migraines this severe often requires hospitalization.

 The exact causes of migraine headaches are unknown.
 There is certainly a strong genetic component to migraines.
 Several different genes are probably involved, which predispose people to having migraines.